Sayed1199/HomeMedicaModels/README.md

 # HomeMedicaModels

-A set of ML Models to predict a set of diseases.
+A set of ML Models to predict a set of diseases such as Diabetes, Breast Cancer, Liver Disease, Heart Disease, Kidney Disease, Malaria, Pneumonia, Covid19.

 --- To Use the Pneumonia And Malaria Models u gotta download the datasets first as for the pneumonia -> download the dataset https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia